kubernetes/website/content/en/docs/concepts/configuration/secret.md

 ### TLS secrets

-Kubernetes provides a builtin Secret type `kubernetes.io/tls` for storing a certificate and its associated key that are typically used for TLS .
-This data is primarily used with TLS termination of the Ingress resource, but may be used with other resources or directly by a workload.
+Kubernetes provides a builtin Secret type `kubernetes.io/tls` for storing a certificate and its associated key that are typically used for TLS.

+One common use for TLS secrets is to configure encryption in transit for an [Ingress](/docs/concepts/services-networking/ingress/), but you can also use it with other resources or directly in your workload.
 When using this type of Secret, the `tls.key` and the `tls.crt` key must be provided in the `data` (or `stringData`) field of the Secret configuration, although the API server doesn't actually validate the values for each key.